 One thing to remember when running a POC with Veeam is that you want to test something with meaning, testing a backup because it backs up is important however having a goal is also important.

-Even for a small POC a plan is essential, write up can be as simple as:
+Even for a small POC, a plan is essential, a write up can be as simple as: